GrinonBarrett/Taksidos/Core Rules/Creatures/Wolkhenar.md

 **Cloud Living**: A wolkhenar is *always affected as though by a Synnefopothy spell*.
 If this magic would be dispelled, it takes 1d6+4 rounds for it to actually affect the wolkhenar's ability to interact with clouds specifically.

-**Dive**: If the wolkhenar flies at least 20 yards in the previous round, it gets a bnus on its first attack made before the primary movement phase of the current round.
+**Dive**: If the wolkhenar flies at least 20 yards in the previous round, it gets a bnus on its first attack made before the secondary movement phase of the current round.
 This bonus is equal to one-tenth of the total yards moved since the beginning of the previous round.